-If you have ever worked in a facility that manufacturers chemicals in Kentucky, you may be at risk of developing an asbestos-related disease, such as asbestosis, lung cancer or mesothelioma.
+If you have ever worked in chemical plants, you may be at risk of developing an asbestos-related disease, such as asbestosis, lung cancer or mesothelioma.
 There are numerous health hazards associated with employment at a chemical production facility, and the presence of asbestos materials at the plant is a continual danger.

 Asbestos was so commonly used in the chemical industry because it is very effective industrial insulator.
 The material is durable, cheap and highly resistant to heat and fire.
-As a result, many chemical plant employees in Ohio and Kentucky may have been exposed to such toxic asbestos materials, leading to serious illnesses like mesothelioma.
+As a result, many chemical plant employees may have been exposed to such toxic asbestos materials, leading to serious illnesses like mesothelioma.

-There are hundreds of chemical plants operating across the country, including many still in Ohio and Kentucky.
+There are hundreds of chemical plants operating across the country.
 If your employer fails to protect workers from asbestos hazards, and you develop asbestos-related diseases and lung conditions, you may have a successful claim.

-Nearly any worker employed in a chemical plant in Ohio and Kentucky could be at risk of developing occupational diseases such as asbestosis, lung cancer, and mesothelioma.
+Nearly any worker employed in a chemical plant could be at risk of developing occupational diseases such as asbestosis, lung cancer, and mesothelioma.
 Anyone working in an older workplace where insulation may be deteriorating is at risk of inhaling toxic fibers, which can get lodged in tissue surrounding the lungs and cause permanent damage.

 Chemical plants are known to contain large amounts of piping that connect manufacturing and storage areas.
 These pipes, as well as equipment like tanks, boilers and pumps, likely contain asbestos.
 Positions that may be at particular risk include engineers, maintenance workers, electricians, pump system operators, boilermakers, pipefitters, and insulators.